Oscar Mack

-Oscar Mack (September 20, 1892 – January 2, 1960) was an African-American World War I vet.
-An attempt was made to lynch Oscar Mack (Newspapers of the time also use the name John Mack) in Kissimmee, Osceola County, Florida.
-According to the United States Senate Committee on the Judiciary it was the 39th of 61 lynchings during 1922 in the United States.
+Oscar Mack (September 20, 1892 – January 2, 1960) was an African-American World War I veteran.
+An attempt was made to lynch Oscar Mack (Newspapers of the time also use the name John Mack) in Kissimmee, Florida.
+According to the United States Senate Committee on the Judiciary, it was the 39th of 61 lynchings during 1922 in the United States.
 The New Britain Herald reported that he was lynched in Lake Jennie Jewell, in Orange County.

-Mack survived the lynching attempt and fled Florida.
-He married Dorothy Sanders in 1938 and had two daughters.
-He died in 1960.
+Mack survived the lynching attempt and fled Florida, ultimately settling in Ohio.
+He married Dorothy Sanders before 1930.
+He died in 1960 and was survived by an adopted stepdaughter.

 Early life

-The 1900 census of Osceola County, Florida shows a young Oscar Mack living with his parents, William and Marie Mack, as well as brothers William Jr. and Charles.
+The 1900 Osceola County, Florida census shows a young Oscar Mack living with his parents, William and Marie Mack, and brothers William Jr. and Charles.
 William Mack Sr. was born in Georgia in 1864 and worked as a labourer.
-Oscar's mother was born in North Carolina in 1864, and worked as a laundress.
+Oscar's mother was born in North Carolina in 1864 and worked as a laundress.
 They married in 1888.
-At the age of 25, he enlisted in the U.S. Army on April 26, 1918, fighting in France, and was stationed in Greece.
+At 25, Mack enlisted in the U.S. Army on April 26, 1918, fighting in France, and was stationed in Greece.
 He was honourably discharged on July 17, 1919, and returned to Osceola County, Florida, where he worked as a butcher.